chanshiyucx/blog/journal/004-interview-simulation.md

 That's a great question.
 This role at Repareo really appeals to me for a few key reasons.

-First, I'm genuinely interested in repareo because it's solving a real problem that many people face - finding reliable car repair services.
-I like that you're bringing technology to an industry that hasn't been very digital yet.
-The technical challenges of building a booking platform with real-time availability and workshop integrations are exactly what I want to work on.
-I can see this product actually makes a difference for people.
+First, I'm genuinely interested in Repareo because it's solving a real problem that many people face - finding reliable car repair services.
+Repareo is doing exactly that by digitizing a traditional industry and making car services more transparent and accessible for everyone.
+The challenge of building a user-friendly platform with complex backend integrations is incredibly motivating to me.I really value working with teams that focus on quality and continuous learning.

 Second, the role is a perfect match for my experience.
-The role involves working with technologies like React、Vue.js and TypeScript.
+The job description emphasizes a modern stack with React, Vue.js, Next.js, and TypeScript, which aligns perfectly with my experience.
 In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.
 With my 8 years of web development experience, I'm confident I can handle the technical challenges.

+Finally, the culture.
+The posting mentions a young, dynamic team.
+As an active open-source contributor, I really value working with teams that focus on quality and continuous learning.

-So, the combination of meaningful work and perfect technical fit makes this role really suitable to me.
+So, the combination of meaningful work, perfect technical fit, and great team culture that makes this role exciting for me.

 ## About Repareo

 > What do you know about Repareo as a company?

-I visited Repareo's official website and learned about your products and business scope.

-From my research, Repareo is a Munich-based company that's basically digitizing car repair bookings.
-You've built a platform that connects car owners with trusted workshops, which is really impressive.
+My understanding is that Repareo is at the forefront of digitizing the car service industry in Germany.

-What I find interesting is that you're not just a simple booking site.
-You're integrating with workshop management systems and making workshops visible everywhere customers are already looking - like on Google or in manufacturer apps.
+You've built an impressive platform that solves a key problem: connecting drivers with trusted, bookable workshops.
+What I find particularly smart is your integration strategy.
+You're not just waiting for users to find you; you integrate with existing workshop systems and make them visible on platforms people already use, like Google, manufacturer apps, or insurance portals.

-It's smart because you're meeting customers where they already are, rather than making them come to you.
-That kind of digital transformation in a traditional industry is exactly what excites me.
+This approach of meeting users exactly where they are is crucial for transforming a traditional industry.

+For a Frontend Developer, this is especially exciting.
+It means the user interface is the core of the business—it has to be seamless, intuitive, and build trust instantly for both drivers and the workshop partners.
+The challenge of creating such a high-impact, user-centric interface is what really draws me to this role at Repareo."

 ## Coming to Germany